ucsf-wynton/wynton-website-hpc/docs/hpc/howto/gui-x11fwd.md

  2. Pick a **Session name**, e.g. `{{ site.cluster.name }}`
  3. Set the **Host** to a [development node]: <span class="non-protected">`dev1`, `dev2`, `dev3`, or `gpudev1`</span><span class="protected">`pdev1` or `pgpudev1`</span>
  4. Set the **Login** to _your_ {{ site.cluster.name }} username, e.g. `alice`
- 5. In the **Use RSA/DSA key for ssh connection**, enter the path to the your private SSH Key.
+ 5. In the **Use RSA/DSA key for ssh connection**, enter the path to your private SSH Key.
  6. Select **Try auto login (via SSH Agent or default SSH key)**
  7. Check **Use Proxy server for SSH connection**
  8. Then in the **Proxy server** section: